Get E-Book

 The module compile cache stores V8 compilation data on disk.

-That sentence is the most useful guardrail.
-A module value cache keeps the evaluated result of a module inside one process.
-For CommonJS, Chapter 6 covered Module._cache: after a module evaluates, later require() calls in the same process get the cached exports object.
-For ESM, the module map keeps module records and evaluation state for the current process.
+A module value cache keeps evaluated module results inside one process.
+For CommonJS, Chapter 6 covered Module._cache.
+After a module evaluates, later require() calls in the same process get the cached exports object.
+ESM has similar process-local state through the module map.

 resolve specifier